wingify/readme-central/docs/Integrations/fme-mcp-server.md

 ### System

-1. **Bootstrap VWO** - Retrieve cursor rules and configuration settings to seamlessly manage feature flags within your project.
+1. **Bootstrap VWO** - Retrieve cursor rules and configuration settings to manage feature flags within your project seamlessly.
 This enables smooth integration with your SDK and leverages VWO's feature management capabilities.

-> Note: Bootstrap VWO  is currently supported only in the Cursor IDE.
+> Note: *Bootstrap VWO* tool is currently supported only in the Cursor IDE as it downloads the Cursor Rules based on the project's langugae.

 ### Feature Flags

-1. **Create Feature Flag** - Launch a new feature flag into your account with custom settings, metrics, and variables.
+1. **Create Feature Flag** - Launch a new feature flag with custom settings, metrics, and variables in your account.

 2. **Delete Feature Flag** - Safely remove any feature flag from your account when it's no longer needed.